 - It’s a big country.

 - Everyone speaks English.
 Our northern neighbor speaks English, even that one province that claims not to like English.
-Our southern neighbor can and will speak English.
+Our southern neighbor speaks Spanish and English.

 - In most of the country you can drive for ten hours with little or no change in landscape, culture, or language (see above).

 - Except for the attempt by the conservatives to make post-Baathist Iraq under Viceroy Bremmer a libertarian, free-market utopia, the United States is arguably the closest thing to a clean slate, tabula rasa, a nation building experiment.
-The other major children of England – New Zealand, Canada, and Australia – are similar, but took a different path, and did quite well, obviously.
+There are similar countries – New Zealand, Canada, and Australia – yet these took a different path, and did quite well.

-I opened another beer and threw in a little history.
+I poured another glass of wine and threw in a little history.
 Noteworthy is how long the U.S. has enjoyed a relatively stable national government.
 A selective history of the other world powers:

 - France: five or six major government changes since 1789, some violent; the last in 1958